- How much right of way width does a 500 kilovolt (kV) transmission line require?

 Visit Idaho Power’s Design and Construction pages to view the proposed transmission line structure.

-Some locations, however, may require the use of other structure types to minimize visual and resource impacts.
+The federal agencies are coordinating with Idaho Power to develop a list of visual mitigation measures, including the use of other structure types or materials, to include in the DEIS as part of the project description, that will address potential visual effects along visually sensitive portions of the line.
 H-Frame structures, which consist of two tubular steel poles and a cross arm, may be used in some areas where shorter spans can be utilized or are necessary.
 H-Frame structures would have a weathering steel finish, which mimics the visual characteristics of a standard wood pole.
+Less reflective materials, such as pre-weathered or specialized colored steel, may be an option to better blend in with the surrounding landscape.

 No, the transmission towers are about half the height by comparison.
 They will range between 110 and 190 feet depending on the structure type needed to cross the terrain.
 Typically tubular towers for wind turbines, including the height of the blades, range from 300 feet to more than 400 feet.
 To see images of the transmission line towers planned for B2H, visit the Design and Construction page.